Vegetarian Cookout Recipes

 Homemade Barbecue Sauce

-Many barbecue sauce recipes are full of sugar and salt without a lot of flavor.
-This sauce has a little kick but tastes delicious.
+Many barbecue sauces that are available on the market and sauce recipes are full of sugar and salt but they often have very little flavor.
+However, this sauce has a little kick but tastes delicious.
 You can tone down the spice if desired or use one of your favorites that doesn’t use excessive sugar or salt.
 This recipe makes a fodmap friendly BBQ sauce.

 If you are wanting to purchase a low fodmap BBQ sauce, try this Fody one: https://www.fodyfoods.com/products/low-fodmap-bbq-sauce?msclkid=5968de69744b147cf8c9809ae7163b75&utm_campaign=FODY_Bing_USA_Shopping&utm_content=Ad%20group%20%231&utm_medium=cpc&utm_source=bing&utm_term=4575617642058493